 Acts of the Apostles 19:1-6

 Eucharistia means thanksgiving, and the Eucharist is the "source and summit of the Christian life."
 St. Justin Martyr described the Eucharistic Liturgy in 155 AD in his First Apology.
-The Paschal mystery of Christ is celebrated in the liturgy of the Mass.
-The Mass is the Eucharist or principal sacramental celebration of the Church, established by Jesus at the Last Supper, in which the mystery of our salvation through participation in the sacrificial death and glorious resurrection of Christ is renewed and accomplished.
+The Paschal mystery of Christ is celebrated in the liturgy of the Mass (or Divine Liturgy in the East), which consists of the Liturgy of the Word and the Liturgy of the Eucharist.
+The Eucharist is the principal sacramental celebration of the Church, established by Jesus at the Last Supper, in which the mystery of our salvation through participation in the sacrificial death and glorious resurrection of Christ is renewed and accomplished.
 The word "Mass" comes from the Latin missa, as it refers to the mission or sending forth of the faithful following the celebration, so that they may fulfill God's will in their daily lives.

 The essential signs of the sacrament are wheat bread and grape wine, on which the blessing of the Holy Spirit is invoked during the Sacrifice of the Mass, and the priest pronounces the words of consecration spoken by Jesus at the Last Supper: "This is my body...This is the cup of my blood..."
-(Matthew 26:26-28, Mark 14:22-24, 1 Corinthians 11:23-26).
+(Matthew 26:26-28, Mark 14:22-24, Luke 22:19-20, First Corinthians 11:23-26).